pearmini/genji/packages/genji-theme-vitepress/test/markdown-extensions.md

 ## Python Block2

-It should not render python block with `eval` markup.
+It should throw error when rendering python block with `eval` markup.

 ```python eval
 def add(x, y):